Jump to:

 Ports2x HDMI 2.0, 1x DisplayPort 1.2

-Acer Nitro EDA270U P is a smart upgrade path for anyone looking around to replace their 1080p display for something sharper.
+Acer Nitro EDA270U P is a smart upgrade path for anyone looking to replace their 1080p display with something sharper.

 The jump to 1440p resolution gives you almost 77% more pixels, clearly evident when examining textures and small details in highly detailed games.
 On the other hand, while it’s typical for VA displays to have a narrower viewing angle, it makes up for it with extra vibrant colors and simply excellent contrasts.